Catholic life of the school

-Thank you so much to everyone who donated items to the victims of the Grenfell Tower Fire.
+Thank you so much to everyone who donated.
 Last week the Deputy Head teacher from Oxford Gardens Primary School in North Kensington came to collet the many items that were donated from the families of OLM.
 She said that the children are very grateful to receive these items and it will bring a smile to their faces at this difficult time.

 SVP Virtual Balloon Race

 The SVP balloon race has officially ended.
 To see how far your balloon travelled please log on to the following website https://svp.rentaballoonrace.com

 Spirituality Week Display

 The theme of this year's Spirituality Week was 'Imagine'.
 It was a time for us all to imagine what the world could be like if people treated each other better and the things we would like to happen in the world to make it a better place.
 Take a look at the photographs to see the children's work.